apache/tvm-rfcs/rfcs/0055-slow-tests.md

 achieve.

 Other efforts involve looking into tests themselves to determine why they are slow.
-Often TVM's tests are running much more work than they actually intend to test in more of an integration test than a unit test.
+Often TVM's tests are running much more work than they actually intend to test (such as using entire off-the-shelf networks to test a few operators) in more of an integration test than a unit test.
 Replacing these types of test with a framework that makes it easier to test TVM passes and functionality in smaller chunks is related but orthogonal to this work.
 It still has the same issue (coverage